Neurointerventions in crime prevention: an ethical analysis

 Thomas Douglas trained in medicine (BMedSc MB ChB, Otago) and philosophy (BA DPhil, Oxford) and is currently a Senior Research Fellow based in the Oxford Uehiro Centre for Practical Ethics and the Faculty of Philosophy, University of Oxford.
 His research lies in practical and normative ethics and currently focuses on the moral desirability of using medical interventions for non-medical purposes such as cognitive enhancement, behaviour modification, criminal rehabilitation and moral improvement.
 He has also written on moral worth, compensatory justice, moral status, and reproductive ethics.

-David Birks is a Senior Research Fellow in Legal and Political Philosophy at the University of Kiel, and an Early Career Research Fellow at the Oxford Research Centre for the Humanities (TORCH).
+David Birks is a Departmental Lecturer in Political Theory at the Department of Politics and International Relations, University of Oxford and an Early Career Research Fellow at the Oxford Research Centre for the Humanities (TORCH).
+Prior to that, he was a Senior Research Fellow in Legal and Political Philosophy at the University of Kiel.
 He previously worked on the Neurointerventions in Crime Prevention project, while he was a Junior Fellow in Legal and Political Philosophy at the University of Oxford and a Junior Research Fellow at Kellogg College.

 Jonathan Pugh is a Research Fellow in Applied Moral Philosophy.
 After finishing his DPhil in 2014, he worked on the Neurointerventions in Crime Prevention project until late 2016.
 His research interests lie primarily in issues concerning personal autonomy in practical ethics, particularly topics pertaining to informed consent.
 He has also written on the ethics of stem cell research, genetic modification, and conservatism in value theory.
 In Feb 2017 he began a Wellcome Trust funded project on the ethics of Deep Brain Stimulation.